Why homeownership is still a smart financial move

 Stay upbeat

 Trust the process, stay positive and be cognizant that things may take a while.
-Realtor.com reports that the typical home spent only 39 days on the market in August, (compared to 56 days the previous year), which is great for the seller but doesn’t give you a ton of time to sift through the numbers and make a decision.
 So if you miss out on house No.1, let it go and move on.
 Remember: The homebuying process can be a marathon, even if the current frenzy might make it feel like a sprint through an obstacle course.
 Concentrate on value and how you’ll feel when the real estate agent hands over the keys and you enter your new home for the very first time.

 Big picture: Homeownership as investment

 The internet continues to bubble over with breathless commentary about the housing market.
 As an important metric of economic health, we get it.
-It’s a big story: historically low mortgage rates, all-cash bidding wars and sale prices in huge swaths of the country that are going through the roof.
+It’s a big story: rising mortgage rates, all-cash bidding wars and "too-rich-for-my-blood" sale prices in huge swaths of the country.
 But that's only half the story.

 The other half is what it’s always been when the economy is tethered to reality and the housing market is built on fundamentals, not inflated visions of worth: long-term value.
 As much as you and your family can’t wait to move into your new digs, this is also an investment.
 A solid investment.
 That’s why you do your research on neighborhoods and schools, get an inspection done and have the home appraised.
 You want to know what you're buying.